teiwei2003/cosmos-sdk/docs/zh/modules/evidence/01_concepts.md

 	Hash() tmbytes.HexBytes
 	ValidateBasic() error

-	// Height at which the infraction occurred GetHeight() int64
+	//Height at which the infraction occurred
+	GetHeight() int64
 }

-// ValidatorEvidence extends Evidence interface to define contract
+//ValidatorEvidence extends Evidence interface to define contract
-// for evidence against malicious validators type ValidatorEvidence interface {
+//for evidence against malicious validators type ValidatorEvidence interface {
 	Evidence

-	// The consensus address of the malicious validator at time of infraction GetConsensusAddress() sdk.ConsAddress
+	//The consensus address of the malicious validator at time of infraction GetConsensusAddress() sdk.ConsAddress

-	// The total power of the malicious validator at time of infraction GetValidatorPower() int64
+	//The total power of the malicious validator at time of infraction GetValidatorPower() int64

-	// The total validator set power at time of infraction GetTotalPower() int64
+	//The total validator set power at time of infraction GetTotalPower() int64
 }
 ```